benshimonz/V1/README.md

 * Collecting all queries that their master posed in the last few years
 * Constructing a schema (entity types, relationship types - and their properties) using which these queries can be expressed

-The schema is composed of the following entity types:
+The schema is composed of the following entity types (and their properties):

 * **Person** - name {first : string, last : string}, gender : enum, birth date : date, death date : date, height : int [cm]
 * **Dragon** - name : string